© 2007-2014 Denis Sureau

 The program uses the Ajax form Anaa that is included in the archive.

 Ara is a Web page that holds a form.
-To use the Ara editor, it should
+To use the Ara editor, it

-can choose the name.
+you can choose the name.

 These files must be stored on the website: